AdrienChampion/smts/README.md

 everything but expressions and sorts, consistently with the underlying solver.

-Upcoming features:
-* dReal (**not implemented yet**): support for the dReal solver.
+Features:
+* Smts is parallel thanks to the Akka library.
+* Users send messages corresponding to SMT-LIB 2 commands.
+* Smts supports Z3, CVC4 and MathSat5.
+* No data structure imposed: users instantiate smts on their expression structure, to avoid useless translations.
-* Free restarts (**not implemented yet**): an smts instance can maintain two underlying solver, one active and one passive.
+* Free restarts: an smts instance can maintain two underlying solver, one active and one passive.
 When asked to restart, smts will restart the active solver and swap two solvers.
 As a result restarting an smts instance is seemingly free time-wise.
 Not that activating free restarts will use more memory.

+* dReal (**not implemented yet**): support for the dReal solver.
 * Solver hub (**not implemented yet**): a hub gathers several solvers to work concurrently on many jobs at once.